ShotaSHIBASAKI/DistributionTrickSter/README.md

 ## Biome_distributions.csv
 This file summarize hex grid and their climate data where either real animals (RA) of trickster animals (TS) exist.
 The category of the animals is also showmn.

+## AnalysisNote6.pdf
+This file provides the codes and maps that show distributions of real and trickster animals over the world.

+## AnalysisNote8.pdf
+This file vizualizes the results of permutation tests where we tested whether the trickster animals randomly exist on places that corresponding real animals were observedor trickster animals were clogged.